Sam Brown Horse Camp, located 29 miles west of Grants Pass, is nestled between steep ridges in the beautiful and historical Briggs Valley.

 The Secret Way Trail gains 600 feet of elevation as it climbs a ridge, offering good views from the top.

 The Taylor Creek Trail runs 10.25 miles one way, following Taylor Creek from the Briggs Valley toward Merlin.
-From Sam Brown Horse Camp, it’s a nice ride to Lone Tree Pass.
+It's a fun ride from Sam Brown Horse Camp to Lone Tree Pass.
 If you like, you can continue beyond the pass and explore the steep valley carved by Taylor Creek.

 Sam Brown Horse Camp has seven sites with 2- or 4-horse corrals, plus a vault toilet, potable water from a hand pump, picnic tables, and fire pits.
-There is a fee for overnight camping, but reservations are not required.
-The horse camp is open from late spring through fall.
+The local chapter of Back Country Horsemen of Oregon has upgraded the camping facilities, so Sam Brown is an even nicer place to stay now.

-You’ll find more information about Sam Brown Horse Camp in Riding Southern Oregon Horse Trails, by Kim McCarrel, (Ponderosa Press, 2017), available at www.nwhorsetrails.com.
+You’ll find more information about Sam Brown Horse Camp in Riding Southern Oregon Horse Trails, by Kim McCarrel, available at www.nwhorsetrails.com.